Configuration

 - Encoder inverted

-The sensor type must be selected accordingly the used position sensor type.
-In the case of F-MOT select Resolver 12-bit option.
-The encoder offset, ratio and inverted parameters are determined by the automatic calibration procedure of the F-SIC.
-Do not run the calibration process yet, fristly all the crucial parameters must be verified.
-This will be executed later in this guide.
+The sensor type must be selected according to the position sensor used.
+In the case of F-MOT select Resolver 12-bit.
+The encoder offset, ratio and inverted parameters are determined by the automatic calibration procedure.
+Do not run calibration yet — all other parameters must be verified first.
+This is described in the commissioning procedures.

 Control settings